Congratulations on becoming a peer mentor! Find out next steps, how to access peer mentor resources and where to find help.

 Do I need to complete all the training?

-To become a peer mentor, it is required that you complete the necessary training.
-This includes a two-hour face-to-face training (online or in-person) and a 30-minute online module (via the LMS).
+To become a peer mentor, you are required to complete the necessary training.
+This includes a two-hour face-to-face training (online or in-person), a 30-minute online module (via Canvas) and some self-directed reading.

 How do I contact my assigned group?

-You can see your assigned group and chat with them through the my.uniLife app.
+You can see your assigned group and chat with them through the 'My Group' tab of the my.unimelb Peer mentoring page.

 Who can I go to for support?